-Not only that, but poppies possess powerful symbolism.
+Not only that, but poppies possess powerful symbolic meanings.
 While the meaning varies between cultures and countries, one thing is for sure – this beautiful flower can really enhance the beauty and symbolism of a classic bouquet.

 What Does Poppy Mean?